Walala Asian Noodles House in Orlando

 Walala Asian Noodles House in Orlando: Frequently Asked Questions

-- Walala Asian Noodles House in Orlando was last inspected by Florida DBPR on March 19, 2026.
-The result was: Call Back - Complied.
+Walala Asian Noodles House in Orlando was last inspected by Florida DBPR on June 18, 2026.
+The result was: Warning Issued.

-- The most frequently cited violations at Walala Asian Noodles House in Orlando are: Clean multi-use utensils, Approved food source, Proper sewage disposal.
+The most frequently cited violations at Walala Asian Noodles House in Orlando are: Proper hand/arm washing, Clean multi-use utensils, Proper sewage disposal.

-- Walala Asian Noodles House in Orlando was most recently inspected on March 19, 2026 with 1 violation(s).
-Disposition: Call Back - Complied.
+Walala Asian Noodles House in Orlando was most recently inspected on June 18, 2026 with 17 violation(s), including 3 high-priority violation(s).
+Disposition: Warning Issued.

 Nearby Establishments to Walala Asian Noodles House